MohamedAanwar/Thakar-Allah-App/README.md

-# تطبيق ذكر الله - Thakar Allah App
+#  Thakar Allah App - تطبيق ذكر الله

 ![alt text](https://github.com/MohamedAanwar/Thakar-Allah-App/blob/main/assets/installApp1.png)

 # Description:
-ذكر الله - Thakar Allah is an Islamic remembrance app developed using Flutter and Dart.
+Thakar Allah is an Islamic remembrance app developed using Flutter and Dart.
 It serves as a comprehensive platform for Muslims to engage in various forms of Islamic remembrance, fostering spiritual growth and mindfulness.